jhudsl/tidyversecourse/docs/05-prediction.md

 #### Step 4: Example of specifying the model with `parsnip`

-So far we have used the packages `rsample` to split the data and `recipes` to assign variable types, and to specify and prep our pre-processing (as well as to optionally extract the pre-processed data).
+So far we have used the packages `rsample` to split the data and `recipes` to assign variable types, and to specify and prep our preprocessing (as well as to optionally extract the preprocessed data).

 We will now use the `parsnip` package (which is similar to the previous `caret` package - and hence why it is named after the vegetable) to specify our model.